Step-By-Step Registration Procedure for Shri Amarnath Yatra 2016

 - Name, address and telephone/ mobile number of the applicant-Yatri.

 - Name of next-of-kin of applicant-Yatri, to be contacted in case of any emergency.

 - Route of pilgrimage.

-- The Registering Bank will e-mail by 8 p.m. every day complete information about the Yatra Permits issued during the day, particularly including the details listed in paragraph 17 to SASB at the following email-id: firstname.lastname@example.org.
+- The Registering Bank will e-mail by 8 p.m. every day complete information about the Yatra Permits issued during the day, particularly including the details listed in paragraph 17 to SASB on email-id: firstname.lastname@example.org.

 - Once the Registration process is over, the Registration Branch shall forward to the CEO, SASB, all the Application Forms and CHCs against which YPs have been issued.

-- The Registering Branch may register the Yatris after the normal banking hours, between 3 PM to 6 PM during Monday-Friday.
-On Saturdays, the registration may be done between 1 PM to 4 PM.
+- The Registering Branch may register the Yatris after the normal banking hours, between 3 PM to 6 PM.